SWTong/setting-up-pfsense/README.md

 2. Select the latest version of PFsense and the architecture you want based on the kind of CPU you have.

-   To find out what kind of CPU you have, on Windows, go to the Start menu and type in `cpu.` A result should appear that tells            information about the processor.
+   To find out what kind of CPU you have, on Windows, go to the Start menu and type in `cpu`.
+A result should appear that tells            information about the processor.
 Select that and it will you to a screen with the CPU information.

 ![](deviceSpecs.png)